 Summer Food Service Program for Kids

-For a second season, UW Health is participating in the Summer Food Service Program to help prevent hunger when school is out of session.
-Culinary Services is providing free meals to anyone ages 1-18 years at three of its Madison locations from June 11-August 31.
+UW Health is participating in the Summer Food Service Program to help prevent hunger when school is out of session.
+Culinary Services is providing free meals to anyone ages 1-18 years at two of its Madison locations from June 17-August 31.

 UW Health’s Chefs and Culinary Services staff are passionate about offering fresh, locally grown and unprocessed foods that support good health.
 Meals will be prepared fresh daily and include protein, whole grain, dairy, fruit and vegetable, and meet the Nutrition Standards for Child and Adult Care Food Program (CACFP) meals and snacks.